If you’re expecting a baby then getting your nursery right is important.

 If you have a sofa or armchair in your nursery push this up against the problem wall too as the soft fabric will also help absorb sound waves, thereby reducing echo in the room.

 Using soft fabrics for soundproofing strictly speaking isn’t soundproofing because it doesn’t stop sound from traveling into a space.
 Instead, it absorbs the sound, softens it and reduces the echo which is often enough to keep your baby sleeping peacefully.

 Another thing you can try is using acoustic art panels.
 These look just like standard art panels and (depending on where you get them from) they allow you to have any image printed on them.
 Unlike a standard art panel that usually consists of canvas stretched over a frame, acoustic art panels are densely packed with compressed foam which helps further absorb sound and reduce echo in your nursery.

-It works by creating generic noise such as a TV static or running water which helps to fade sudden noises like a dog barking or a door slamming or a noisy doorbell ringing into the background allowing your baby to sleep through it.
+It works by creating generic noise such as a TV static or running water which helps to fade sudden noises like a dog barking, a door slamming or a noisy doorbell ringing into the background allowing your baby to sleep through it.

 If you have read through this article and decided that you can’t be bothered trying out any of the methods mentioned then white noise offers an effective way of dealing with your sound problem.